 Mycoplasma genitalium treatment

 Yes, Mycoplasma genitalium is a type of bacterial infection that is spread via unprotected sex.
-Although it’s been around for a while, it was only classified as a sexually transmitted disease (STD) by the CDC in 2015.
+Although it’s been around for a while, it was only classified as a sexually transmitted disease by the CDC in 2015.
+It’s the only Mycoplasma species considered a sexually transmitted infection.

 Does Mycoplasma genitalium go away?